 This crochet stitch will work well with a wide variety of yarn weights.
 Now that I know how to work this easy pattern, I can figure out so many new patterns.
 I am working on another free crochet pattern for a Christmas rectangle granny tablecloth.
 That will be available soon.

-I used a solid color yarn for the sample today; however, just like the basic granny, the yarn colors can be changed to a new yarn color as often as you like.
+I used a solid color yarn for the sample today; however, just like the basic granny, the new color can be changed to a new yarn color as often as you like.

 Make Rectangle Motifs and Joining